Skip to main content

 Marriage and immigration control

-If you're not a British or Irish citizen, or a person with leave granted under the EU Settlement Scheme (EUSS) or a decision pending on an application for EUSS leave submitted before 1 July 2021 you will be required to complete an immigration status statement.
-You will need to send the status statement along with your notice application.
+If you're not a British or Irish citizen, or a person with leave granted under the EU Settlement Scheme (EUSS) (or a decision pending on an application for EUSS leave submitted before 1 July 2021) you need to fill in an immigration status statement.
+You need to send the status statement along with your notice application.

 You can find out more about immigration control and the immigration status statement at this link: